data-bomb/Silica/README.md

 ## Listen Server Setup Instructions
 1. Install Silica from Steam
 2. Install [.NET 6.0 Runtime x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-3. Download and run the [MelonLoader.Installer.exe](https://github.com/LavaGang/MelonLoader/releases)
+3. Download and install the nightly build of [MelonLoader](https://nightly.link/LavaGang/MelonLoader/workflows/build/alpha-development)
 4. Using the Automated tab, hit the <b>SELECT</b> button for Unity Game and specify `C:\Program Files (x86)\Steam\steamapps\common\Silica\Silica.exe` or your custom path to the Silica.exe in your game installation directory
 5. Ensure that the <b>Version</b> is set to v0.7.0 or later for Unity 6 engine support
 6. Ensure that the <b>Game Arch</b> is set to x64